oneblockmore/docs-1/src/quickstart.md

 2. Make sure you are in a secure location, and then *Click to reveal*.
    This will reveal your API token, which is used to control your wallet.
    You must never lose your API token nor share it with anyone—unless, of course, you want to lose control of your wallet!
-3. Give your local toolchain access to your wallet by first running
+3. Give your local toolchain access to your wallet by running
    ```
    oasis config profile.default.credential -
    ```